JF1521: How To Select An Apartment Syndication Investment Market Part 2 of 2 | Syndication School with Theo Hicks

 Enjoy additional nu-fluff real estate investment advice every week.
 Subscribe to the Best Ever Newsletter.

 Best Ever Listeners:

-For the first category, the market in which you currently live – you wanna pick this market because you will have the higher existing comprehension of this market, since you live there… Unless you just moved there a couple of days ago.
+For the first category, the market in which you currently live – you wanna pick this market because you will have the highest existing comprehension of this market, since you live there… Unless you just moved there a couple of days ago.
 And you’re likely going to have existing relationships in that market as well, whether that’s going to be actual team members that are real estate professionals, or passive investors.
 And also, investing in your own market makes some of the later steps in the syndication process a little simpler.
-It’ll make building your team easier, because you can actually meet these people face-to-face in person, it’ll make the further investigations that we discuss in next week’s series, but also when you’re investigating actual deals it’s much easier, because you’re there in person, so you can visit the market; you can actually tour the deal in person without having to fly out or drive to the property.
+It’ll make building your team easier because you can actually meet these people face-to-face in person.
+It’ll make the further investigations that we discuss in next week’s series, but also when you’re investigating actual deals, it’s much easier because you’re there in person, so you can visit the market; you can actually tour the deal in person without having to fly out or drive to the property.

 Now, you should be visiting the property on a frequent basis, but again, if there is an emergency, you’re not gonna be able to get there, so you’ll have to rely on your team to be able to resolve that emergency until you can get to the property.

 Examples of markets that you are already familiar with would be where you grew up, so your hometown, but maybe you moved away.
 It could be the city where you went to college.
 It could be a city where you lived before but moved away, or it could be a city where you have family and friends, so you visited this area a lot.
 So a market that you have some level of familiarity with.

 Some of the Best Markets for Real Estate Investing Are Ones You Have Yet to Discover